This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 Backend platform services

-Although most platform services are accessed by external clients, sometimes it makes sense for a platform service to be accessed only by other portions of your online infrastructure, for example, a non-exposed competitive player ranking service.
+Although most platform services are accessed by external clients, sometimes it makes sense for a platform service to be accessed only by other portions of your online infrastructure, such as an internal competitive player ranking service that isn't exposed to the public internet.
 Although such backend platform services typically lack an external network route and IP address, they follow the same design practices as frontend platform services.

-The following solutions provide more information about how to build backend services on Cloud Platform.
+The following resources provide more information about how to build platform services on Google Cloud.

 - Designing APIs to communicate between microservices on App Engine